jspmarc/Vuck/README.md

    - `/` divide the first by the second stack value (e.g. `first / second`)
    - `%` modulo the first with the second stack value (e.g. `first % second`)

-   Result of the mathematical operation is pushed onto the stack, then the operands of the stack will be popped from the stack
+   > - Result of the mathematical operation is pushed onto the stack, then the operands of
+   >   the stack will be popped from the stack
+   > - If the number of operands in the stack is not enough, the interpreter will error out

 1. The program can **read a number** from the user and then push it to the stack with `i`